AxisCommunications/acap-native-sdk-examples/axparameter/README.md

 - Browsing to `http://<AXIS_DEVICE_IP>/axis-cgi/admin/systemlog.cgi?appname=axparameter`.
 - Browsing to the *Apps* page and select `App log`.

-Initially, the log will show the the device serial number, read from the system parameters.
+Initially, the log will show the device serial number, read from the system parameters.

 ```text
 [ INFO    ] axparameter[1234567]: SerialNumber: 'BA9876543210'